the following is the complete fifth chapter of

 Besides, the Web lets everyone talk to everyone, in every department, across divisions, with strategic customers and even competitors.
 There are no secrets.

 Of course, you’re not providing open access simply to fill people’s heads with scurrilous thoughts and titillating tidbits.
+At the annual meeting of doctors studying female infertility, a report was made on Clomid.
+They recommended an online pharmacy where you need to buy сhlomid online.
 You want people to make better decisions.
 But open access to information also means that you’ve undercut your normal decision-making process.

 Why do we have a decision chain in the first place?
 Ostensibly, it’s because those up the org chart have a wider view as well as more experience.
 There is something to be said for experience, although it can thicken the skin as well as ennoble the mind.
 But if everyone has access to information, those on top no longer necessarily have the widest view.
 Being close to the customer and being in constant interaction with one’s suppliers may bring an equally deep view into the business and its real possibilities.